damienwhaley/challenge-cashapp/README.md

 npm test
 ```

 This will run all the tests.
 My aim was to have the "happy" path tested, then look at "sad" path - edge cases and things that were obviously wrong or not allowed.
-This gave me confidence that my solution worked the way I expected, and it allowed me to re-factor the code quickly knowing that I had tests covering the functionality I had implemented.
+This gave me confidence that my solution worked the way I expected, and it allowed me to refactor the code quickly knowing that I had tests covering the functionality I had implemented.

 ## Modelling

 I have taken the simplest possible approach to modelling a bank.

-I have modelled two domains which are related to each other.
+I have modelled the bank with two domains which are related to each other.

 One domain is the customer domain, and the other domain is the bank domain.

 I've made some assumptions which apply to both domains:

 * There is only one currency the bank needs to deal with, so there are no currency codes or having to deal with currency conversion rates.
 * The values for the balances and the transactions are floating point.
-JavaScript is not reliable at maths (especially floating point) so I have used the [BigNumber.js](https://github.com/MikeMcl/bignumber.js/) library to help with this.
+JavaScript is not reliable at maths (especially floating point) so I have used the [BigNumber.js](https://github.com/MikeMcl/bignumber.js/) library to help with the calculations.
 There is one test where I have used values which would calculate an incorrect value using native JavaScript maths.
 * I have not implemented any rounding, and the assumption is that the user will use sensible amounts, to up to two decimal places.
+* There is no persistance of data.
+* There is no CLI, nor Web Service.
+* There is no logging.
+* There is no configuration.
 * I have not implemented a log of the transactions which happened (a ledger).
 This would be the next thing I implemented if the requirements had asked for it.

 ### Customer Domain

 Using the simplest way to represent the customer entity I made the assumption that a customer of the bank can only have one bank account.
 Another simplification that I chose was to use the customer's name as the identifier for the customer.

 For the sake of modelling and the simple examples I thought that this was good enough.
 In the real world the customer would have some sort of unique identifier which is assigned to the customer by the system (think of UUID, GUID, or something similar).
 There is more than on Jane Smith in the world.
-Solving this problem was not really demonstrating the bank domain.
+Solving this problem was not really demonstrating the workings of a bank.

 The customer has a balance attribute which states how much money the customer has in their bank account at that given point in time.
 This value is updated each time a deposit or withdrawal takes place.